 Once they start to get a little older (four to six months) they are thinking, those frontal lobes start to work.
 So, you have to start slowly, slowly putting your baby down and letting them fuss for a few minutes, picking them up, re-consoling them, and putting them back down.

-Patients will say to me “Dr. Sue that takes forever.
+You might think “That takes forever.
 It's easier just to hold them.”
-But I tell you, as a mommy and a doctor, it just gets worse if you don't start working on it.
+But we tell you, it just gets worse if you don't start working on it.
 Little baby steps will be helpful.
 Calm your baby, lay them down, and walk out of the room.
 If they cry again, go back, re-calm them, and repeat the process.